dms-view/dms-view.github.io/dms.md

 ### conditions

 Deep mutational scans can be designed with different selective pressures (conditions).
-In the experiment cartoon above, this could be different cell types or growth conditions.
+In the experiment cartoon above, this could be different cell types or different antibodies.
 Each condition produces a different L sites X M mutations matrix.
 In [`dms-view`](https://jbloomlab.github.io/dms-view), you can access different conditions using the condition dropdown menu.